hareko/js-merge-xml/README.md

 The examples require **HTML5**.
 The following files are included:

-1. *mergexml.js* - the MergeXML class supporting the browser and NodeJS environments;
+1. *mergexml.js* - MergeXML class supporting the browser and NodeJS environments;
 2. *example.html* - multi-selects the xml files and displays result (browser);
 3. *example.js* - passes the xml data and returns result (browser);
 4. *examplen.htm* - client-side template to multi-select the xml files and display result (NodeJS);